PolicyStat/jobs/README.md

 # Remote Locations

-We can hire individuals for full time employment who reside in California, Texas, Massachusetts, South Carolina, Florida, Pennsylvania, Illinois, Idaho, Indiana, Kentucky, Michigan, Missouri, New Jersey, New Mexico, Washington or some parts of Canada
+We can hire individuals for full time employment who reside in California, Texas, Massachusetts, South Carolina, Florida, Pennsylvania, Illinois, Idaho, Indiana, Kentucky, Michigan, Missouri, New Jersey, New Mexico, Washington or some parts of Canada.
 **If you reside in some other location, we can only pay you through a company**.
 If you have not already created a company
 (one that is responsible for taxes and can legally receive payments),